victoroalvarez/shell-aware/README.md

 * Some programs can be run at login by placing them on your .xinitrc instead of using a window-manager's configuration file.
 Unclutter is an example of such program.
 This way you would be able to run it on any window-manager.

 ## Change Log

+* 2022-12-25 09:54 am AST.
+Add more references & links related to window managers, file manager & polkit auth agents setup from the Arch Linux Wiki.
 * 2022-12-24 04:24 pm AST.
-Swith Linux Distribution from Debian Linux 11 to Arch Linux.
+Switch Linux Distribution from Debian Linux 11 to Arch Linux.
 Debian Stable Bullseye & my current hardware are not as compatible as previous hardware.
 Arch Linux its an alternative which allows me to work in other projects while I test improvements on Debian Stable.
 I will continue to test this setup on Debian Stable & Sid.
 * 2022-12-20 10:09 am AST.
 Remove firefox-esr references from i3 config file.
 I now download and install Firefox from Mozilla's website.
 This is a tar file which must be installes into the /opt or you home directory.
 Once properly configured, you may run it with i3-keybindings with the name 'firefox'.
 * 2022-12-16 11:24 am AST.
 Add script to change volume and visualize change with [dunst](https://wiki.archlinux.org/title/Dunst) notifications.
 * 2022-12-14 07:25 am AST.
 Rename packages list files.
 Edit & improve README file.